Description of Order Book, Level I and II Market Data

 Scalpers, or traders who trade based on changes in how other traders are bidding and offering, use Level II data, which provides multiple levels of bids and offers.

 Level II provides more information than Level I data.
 Mainly, it doesn't just show the highest bid and offer, but also shows bids and offers at other prices.

-- Bid sizes: The number of shares, forex lots or contracts that people are trying to buy at each of the bid prices.
+The number of shares, forex lots or contracts that people are trying to buy at each of the bid prices.

 Level II market data provides the additional information needed to trade based on changes that occur in the bids and offers.
 Some traders like to look at how many shares are being bid versus how many are being offered, which may indicate which side is more eager or more powerful, and may predict the short-term direction of the market price.

 This tactic is combined with watching the recent transactions.
-If most of the transactions are occurring at the bid price, it means the price could go down in the short term, whereas if most of the transactions are occurring at the offer the price could go up.
+If most of the transactions are occurring at the bid price, it means the price could go down in the short term, whereas if most of the transactions are occurring at the offer, the price could go up.
 These methods may also be combined with chart-based strategies.

 Data Availability and Pricing

 Market data comes from the exchange that offers the market.
 For example, the New York Stock Exchange (NYSE) provides Level I and II data for stocks listed on the NYSE.
 Day traders receive the market data via their day-trading brokerage.
-Level I and II is available for futures and stocks.
+Level I and II are available for futures and stocks.
 Some forex brokers also offer Level II market data, although not all.

 Level II costs more than Level I for stocks and futures.
 Some brokers may provide all the data feeds for free, but typically charge higher commissions to compensate.
 Forex brokers that provide Level II data usually don't charge for it.